Do you work in editorial?

 What is your current full-time, adult person job?

-I’m a Senior Creative on the Creative Direction Team at Refinery29.
+I’m a Creative Director on the Creative Direction Team at Refinery29.
 My job includes but very much not limited to:

 creating platforms, video, social, editorial ideas for brands and branded content.